Harry Kewell: Qualification

 In November 1997, Kewell was selected to play for Australia in the 1998 FIFA World Cup qualifying match against Iran.
-At the Azadi Stadium in Tehran, in front of an estimated crowd of 100,000, Kewell scored his first ever goal for his country and gave Australia a 1–0 lead.
-Iran eventually drew level and the game resulted in a 1–1 draw, which set up a tense return game in Melbourne.
+At the Azadi Stadium in Tehran, in front of an estimated crowd of 100,000, Kewell scored his first goal for his country, giving Australia a 1–0 lead.
+Iran eventually drew level, and the game resulted in a 1–1 draw, which set up a tense return game in Melbourne.

-A then-record crowd for a football match in Australia of 85,513 – at the Melbourne Cricket Ground – witnessed the second leg of the World Cup qualifier against Iran, as well as Kewell's second goal.
-The Socceroos eventually stretched their lead to two goals but Iran fought back and scored two vital away goals to finish the game 2–2 and qualify for the 1998 World Cup in France on away goals.
+A then-record crowd for a football match in Australia of 85,513 at the Melbourne Cricket Ground witnessed the second leg of the World Cup qualifier against Iran, and Kewell's second international goal.
+The Socceroos eventually stretched their lead to 2–0, but Iran fought back to draw 2–2, qualifying for the 1998 World Cup in France on away goals.

 1997 FIFA Confederations Cup

 A few months after failing to qualify for the World Cup, Kewell joined Australia as it competed in the 1997 FIFA Confederations Cup.
-After advancing past the group stage Australia faced Uruguay in the semi-final.
-Kewell scored the decisive goal two minutes into extra time with a golden goal, immediately giving Australia a 1–0 victory.
+After advancing past the group stage, Australia faced Uruguay in the semi-final.
+Kewell scored a golden goal two minutes into extra time, giving Australia a 1–0 victory.
 Australia then faced Brazil in the final, losing 6–0.

 2002 FIFA World Cup

 Qualification

 Kewell joined Australia as they faced Uruguay in both legs of the 2002 FIFA World Cup qualification (OFC–CONMEBOL play-off).
-In the first leg that was played in Melbourne, Australia led Uruguay 1–0.
-However, Uruguay pulled away with a 3–0 win in Montevideo.
+In the first leg in Melbourne, Australia beat Uruguay 1–0.
+However, Uruguay won 3–0 in Montevideo.
 This meant Kewell and Australia spent another World Cup on the sidelines.

 2003

 In February 2003, Australia made headlines by upsetting England.
-Kewell scored Australia's second goal of the match that ended 3–1.
-Later that year Kewell once again added to his goal scoring record against Jamaica in a 2–1 win.
+Kewell scored Australia's second goal in a match that ended 3–1.
+Later that year, Kewell once again added to his goal-scoring record against Jamaica in a 2–1 win.

 2004 OFC Nations Cup

-Kewell featured in the final of the 2004 OFC Nations Cup.
-He featured in the second leg of the final against Solomon Islands, scoring in the 8th minute of the first half.
-Australia would go on to win the leg 5–0, with an overall record of 11–1 after both legs.
+Kewell played in the second leg of the 2004 OFC Nations Cup final against the Solomon Islands, scoring in the 8th minute.
+Australia won the leg 5–0, securing an 11–1 aggregate victory.